Adam-94/Orders_Demo/README.md

 ## About The Project
 ![roll command](images/search_customer.gif)

-As stated before this is a simple web application for keeping track of Customers and their orders.
+As stated before this is a simple web application for keeping track of customers and their orders.
 This was originally developed for a company, but this version has seen changes to allow for the demo.

 ## Installation